-The Washington University in St. Louis Information Services & Technology organization is responsible for operating IT services that maximize physical security, provide reasoned protections for IT systems from natural disasters, and minimize cyber security risks for university data and systems.
+Washington University in St. Louis Information Technology is responsible for operating IT services that maximize physical security, provide reasoned protections for IT systems from natural disasters, and minimize cyber security risks for university data and systems.

-IS&T’s policy is to comply with the access control and data protection guidelines developed collaboratively by IT leadership from the university and Danforth Campus schools.
-In addition, IS&T will develop and apply specific data access restrictions and authorization procedures in partnership with university organizations that are responsible for the functional integrity and maintenance of data.
-IS&T will also comply with the university’s policies for Information Security, Computer Use and Code of Conduct.
-Any conflicts among these guidelines, procedures and policies are unintended and will be resolved by the senior IS&T leadership as needed.
+WashU IT’s policy is to comply with the access control and data protection guidelines developed collaboratively by IT leadership from the university and Danforth Campus schools.
+In addition, WashU IT will develop and apply specific data access restrictions and authorization procedures in partnership with university organizations that are responsible for the functional integrity and maintenance of data.
+WashU IT will also comply with the university’s policies for Information Security, Computer Use and Code of Conduct.
+Any conflicts among these guidelines, procedures and policies are unintended and will be resolved by the senior WashU IT leadership as needed.

 Information on these guidelines, procedures and policy statements can be found at the following links: